Child car seat laws in the UK

 i-Size is part of the European child car seat regulation R129, which came into force in the UK at the beginning of April 2015.

 i-Size car seats go by height instead of weight.
-A true i-Size car seat will only use Isofix connectors, although some infant carriers can still be installed into your car via the car's adult seat belt.
+A true i-Size car seat will only use Isofix connectors, although some infant carriers can still be installed in your car via the car's adult seat belt.

 i-Size car seats will fit all i-Size-certified cars and almost all cars with Isofix.
-Check with the manufacturer of your car.
+Check with the car manufacturer to see which position you can use an i-Size car seat in your vehicle.

 See our guide to i-Size car seats for more information on this type of child car seat.